 The best – and worst – Super Bowl 2023 ads so far

-Super Bowl LVII is days away, which means brands are vying for consumer attention with memorable, star-studded ads.
+Super Bowl LVII is officially here, which means brands are vying for consumer attention with memorable, star-studded ads.

-On 12 February 2023, the Kansas City Chiefs will face-off against the Philadelphia Eagles at State Farm Stadium in Glendale, Arizona, as an estimated 100 million people watch.
+The Kansas City Chiefs are facing off against the Philadelphia Eagles at State Farm Stadium in Glendale, Arizona, as an estimated 100 million people watch.

 The sports spectacle isn’t the only entertaining aspect of the night, however, as viewers will also tune in for Rihanna’s halftime performance and the commercials.

-And while we are still nearly a week away, it looks like brands are expecting a massive turnout, as Fox Sports revealed in September 2022 that it had already nearly sold out its commercial inventory.
+And it looks like brands were gearing up for the massive turnout, as Fox Sports revealed in September 2022 that it had already nearly sold out its commercial inventory.
 At the time, Mark Evans, executive vice president of ad sales for Fox Sports, estimated that Fox had five or fewer 30-second spots left to fill, according to Variety.

 From a PopCorners campaign featuring Bryan Cranston as his Breaking Bad character Walter White to a Doritos love triangle featuring Jack Harlow, these are some of the best – and worst – Super Bowl ads this year, so far.